 Ashland, Nebraska’s, The Way Out began forming in 2012 when – then middle schoolers – Levi Hagen and Mari Crisler used rehearsing shotty Red Hot Chili Peppers and Nirvana covers to escape the qualms of life.
 Despite several guitarists and numerous name changes, the two stuck together and found the current lineup with the Reed Tiwald and Nick Ulrich.
-The band’s creative concoction of influences and ability to seamlessly interchange instruments amongst themselves mid-set has led to their distinct sound.
+The band’s creative concoction of influences and ability to seamlessly interchange instruments amongst themselves mid-set has led to their distinct sound, which debut in their first release Good Grief.

 “The Ashland four piece is relatively new, its members — Crisler, Levi Hagen, Reed Tiwald and Nick Ulrich— all still teenagers.
 Yet already they’ve played together for most of the past five years, through Rock Academy and Omaha’s BluesEd program.